Thailand is without a doubt the most popular destination in Southeast Asia, but unfortunately, the current visa situation can be limiting.

 We were able to get by without providing an exit ticket out of Thailand by using the a Thai visa agent, but this may not always be the case and will be dependent on the agent.

 If you apply on your own, you will also have to fill out the form, bring pictures, a copy of your bank statement, and return the day after to collect your passport.
 The Royal Thai Consulate in Penang has stricter requirements for those applying in person instead of through an agent.
+You see, many of the agents have a relationship with the people at the consulate and get cut the line and speed up the process.

 Save yourself the hassle and use one of the Thai visa services instead so that you can spend your time enjoying the amazing food and street art in Georgetown.